louislam/uptime-kuma/CONTRIBUTING.md

 ## Can I create a pull request for Uptime Kuma?

-⚠️ 2022-03-02 Update:

-Since I found that merging pull requests is a pretty heavy task for me, I try to rearrange it.
+(Updated 2022-04-24) Since I don't want to waste your time, be sure to create empty draft pull request, so we can discuss first.

 ✅ Accept:
 - Bug/Security fix
 - Translations
 - Adding notification providers

-❌ Avoid:
+⚠️ Discuss First
 - Large pull requests
-- New big features
+- New features

-My long story here: https://www.reddit.com/r/UptimeKuma/comments/t1t6or/comment/hynyijx/

 ### Recommended Pull Request Guideline